-In reviewing the framework, the Commission has taken account of local factors, recent developments in the communications sector affecting the demand for spectrum (from both a global and local perspective) and trends in spectrum management.
+In developing this SMF, the Commission has taken account of local factors, recent developments in the communications sector affecting the demand for spectrum (from both a global and local perspective) and trends in spectrum management.
 The particular factors that the Commission has had regard to are described below.